MGXlab/Viromics-Workshop-MGX/_episodes/13-assembly.md

 ~~~
 {: .language-bash}

 Ion Torrent is a sequencing platform, as well as 454, the platform used to sequence the data you are using.
 Note well we used `--iontorrent` parameter when running SPAdes.
 This is because there is not a parameter `--454` to accommodate for the peculiarities of this platform, and the most similar is Ion Torrent.
 Specifically, both platforms are prone to errors in **homopolymeric regions**.
-Watch [this video](https://www.youtube.com/watch?v=sdxVDy0lSAE) (if you did not in previous chapter) from minute 06:50, and explain **what is an homopolymeric region, and how exactly the Ion Torrent and 454 platforms fail on them**.
+Have a look at [this video](https://www.youtube.com/watch?v=sdxVDy0lSAE) from minute 06:50, and explain **what is an homopolymeric region, and how exactly the Ion Torrent and 454 platforms fail on them**.

 Regarding the `--only-assembler` parameter, we use it to avoid the read error correction step, where the assembler tries to correct single base errors in the reads by looking at the k-mer frequency and quality scores. **Why are we skipping this step?**

 ### Separate assemblies

-The second approach will consist on performing separate assemblies for each sample and merging the results in a final set of scaffolds.
-Note well if a species is present in several samples, this final set will contain multiple scaffolds representing the same sequence, each of them coming from one sample.
-Because of this, we will further de-replicate the final scaffolds to get representative sequences.
+The second approach consists on performing separate assemblies for each sample and merging the resulting contigs at the end.
+Note well if a species is present in several samples, this final set will contain multiple contigs representing the same sequence, each of them coming from one sample.
+Because of this, we will further de-replicate the final contigs to get representative sequences.

 If you wouldn't know how to run the 12 assemblies sequentially with one command, check block below.
-Else, create a folder `1_assemblies/separate_assemblies` and put the assembly of each sample there (ie. `1_assemblies/separate_assemblies/F1M`).
+Else, create a folder `1_assemblies/separate_assemblies` and put each sample's assembly there (ie. `1_assemblies/separate_assemblies/F1M`).
 Use the same parameters as in the cross-assembly.

 > ## Process multiple samples sequentially
 > Sometimes you need to do the same analysis for different samples.
 For those cases,